Also known as: Kettlewell, Peggy

 Collection date: Jan 1899

 Peggy (Margaret) Walsh (1884-1972): Peggy Walsh was a member of the Chelsea women’s dance team and a teacher of folk dancing.
-She became the first secretary of the English Folk Dance Society at its formation in Dec 1911:
+She became the first secretary of the English Folk Dance Society soon after its formation in Dec 1911:

 Margaret Walsh was born on 15/8/1884 at Killmallock, 21 miles S of Limerick, Ireland.
 In the 1901 Ireland census she appears to be the eldest of 2 children of Thomas Arnold Walsh and his wife Mary Jane (née Harris) but there may have been older siblings who had already left home.
 They were Church of Ireland people, comfortably off with a live-in servant.